Mitigating Selection Bias with Node Pruning and Auxiliary Options: Broader Impact and Future Work

-\paragraph{Limitations.} The limitation of this work (and also most works on mitigating selection bias) is that we still do not know the root cause of the selection bias.
-While there have been various hypotheses on the reason behind this phenomenon, most focused on the superficial effect of it without considering \textit{what in the first place triggered such ungrounded preferences}.
-Future research will need to unravel the core of selection bias by answering questions like, \textit{What data points cause selection bias?} or \textit{What makes the difference in choice preferences between heterogenous model families?} These questions will be critical in understanding LLMs in general, as it is closely related to how the models choose the next tokens to output.

-\paragraph{Broader Impact.} This work reveals and mitigates a type of bias present in recent large language models~(LLMs).
-Considering that LLMs have become an integral part of various applications from customer service to science, the presence of any type of bias can negatively impact the reliability of systems and degrade precision in model- or data-driven decision-making.
-By addressing the bias, our research not only improves the accuracy and fairness of these models but also has the potential to enhance the trustworthiness of LLMs in general.
-Moreover, this work serves as a foundation for ongoing efforts to scrutinize and enhance LLM-automated systems, introducing a new perspective on analyzing performance.
+\paragraph{Broader Impact.} This work identifies and mitigates a critical source of bias in modern large language models (LLMs).
+As LLMs are increasingly deployed in applications ranging from customer service to scientific research, unaddressed biases can undermine system reliability and degrade the quality of model-driven decisions.
+By reducing selection bias, our methods improve both the fairness and accuracy of LLM outputs, helping to strengthen user trust in these models.
+More broadly, this work provides a foundation for further efforts to diagnose, understand, and improve the reliability of LLM-based systems, introducing a new lens for analyzing model behavior and performance.

-\paragraph{Future Application.} One closely related application of selection bias debiasing is data annotation.
-Many works discussed ways to leverage LLMs for automated annotation~\citep{he2024annollm,eckmanposition}, or devised human-machine collaborative frameworks~\citep{li2023coannotating}.
-We expect our work to benefit such annotation systems by reducing the selection bias in answering MCQs.
+\paragraph{Future Application.} A natural extension of our work is its application to LLM-assisted data annotation.
+Some recent works discussed ways to leverage LLMs for automated annotation~\citep{he2024annollm,eckmanposition}, or devised human-machine collaborative frameworks~\citep{li2023coannotating}.
+By reducing selection bias in multiple-choice answering, our methods have the potential to improve the reliability of these annotation systems, leading to higher-quality labeled data and more trustworthy human-AI collaboration.